I love giving advice on how to build romantic relationships.

-- Make sure you and your breath smells good.
+- Make sure you and your breath smell good.
 Shower and wear deodorant.
 Brush your teeth and tongue.
 Floss.
-Don't eat stinky foods (avoid spicy, onions, and garlic).
+Don't eat stinky foods (avoid spicy food, onions, and garlic).
 Try smelling your breath.

 - Drink water to keep your mouth moist and fresh.
 Feel free to pop in a mint or a piece of gum and then spit it out beforehand, but keep it discreet, or offer it to the other person too.

 - Prep your lips.
 Kissable lips are smooth, not dry, and not coated with sticky lip gloss or tons of lipstick.
 If your lips are chapped, you can rub them with sugar to get some of the dry skin off.